 This adorable little bear is my oldest daughter Allie's Valentine's box for her class party.
 Since Allie is exceptionally punctual and wonderful about getting projects done ahead of time we had it finished the day before.
 (Of course her brother isn't like that so I still had the late-night-valentine-box-scramble fun with him).
 Anyway, since her party wasn't until tomorrow this bear pulled double duty and became a beanbag toss game!

-I had planned on making some easy heart shaped felt beanbags, but apparently I’m not as wonderfully punctual and didn’t get them done.
+I had planned on making some easy heart shaped felt beanbags, but apparently I'm not as wonderfully punctual and didn't get them done.
 So instead I grabbed 3 pairs of rolled up socks!
-The girls got to be pretty good aims and most of them could get 2/3 by the time we wrapped things up.
+The girls got to be pretty good aims and most of them could get 2 out of 3 by the time we wrapped things up.

 We ended the party by trading some dollar store Valentine's cards and thanked everyone for coming.
 Success!